Skip to main content

 Governed by proconsuls allocated by the senate, normally former consuls (Africa, Asia, Macedonia, Bithynia, etc.).
 These were unarmed or lightly garrisoned interior provinces.

-What is the legions?
+What are the legions?

 Show answer